laurelherting/lmh-headspace/AWS/examTips.md

 3. SAAS

 ### 3 types of cloud computing deployments
-1.Public Cloud - AWS, Azure, GCP
+1. Public Cloud - AWS, Azure, GCP
-2.Hybrid - Mixture of public & private
+2. Hybrid - Mixture of public & private
-3.Private Cloud(Or On Premise) - You manage it, in your datacenter.
+3. Private Cloud(Or On Premise) - You manage it, in your datacenter.
 Openstack or Vmware

 ### Understand difference between a region, an Availability zone(AZ) and an Edge Location
-1.Region-physical location in world, consists of 2 or more zones 2.An AZ is one or more discrete data centers, each w/ redundant power, networking and connectivity, housed in seperate facilities 3.Edge locations are endpoints for AWS which are used for caching content.
+1. Region-physical location in world, consists of 2 or more zones
+2. An AZ is one or more discrete data centers, each w/ redundant power, networking and connectivity, housed in seperate facilities
+3. Edge locations are endpoints for AWS which are used for caching content.
 Typically consists of: CloudFront, Amazon's CDN.

+### Understand difference between support packages;
+basic-free
+developer-$29/month (scales based on usage) business-$100/month("")
+enterprise-$15,000/month("")-TAM(technical account manager)

+### Billing Alerts/ Billing Alarms
+Alert you automatically when a certain level of AWS spend has been reached.
+If you are learning AWS for the first time, you should turn it on so that you don't spend money without realizing it.

 ### IAM is global
 IAM stands for Identity Access Management Management.
 It is global, you don't have to specify a region when dealing with an IAM.
 When you create a user or group, this is created globally.

-### Billing Alerts/ Billing Alarms will alert you automatically when a certain level of AWS spend has
-been reached.
-If you are learning AWS for the first time, you should turn it on so that you don't spend money without realizing it.

-#### How would you define a policy?
-#### Define it using JSON
-Inside of identity access management

 ### You can access AWS platform in 3 ways
 1. Via console